splunk/simdata-examples/02 app management/README.md

 ### Helpful Splunk searches

-The following queries are some examples for finding meaning in the generated data through Splunk searches.
+The following queries show examples of finding meaningful information in the generated data using Splunk searches.

-#### HTTP Status Error codes by Webserver
+#### HTTP status error codes by webserver

 ```
 index=[your_index_here] code!=200 | stats count by code, webserverName